dtrizna/NeuralNetwork/README.md

 ### Training with L2 Regularization

-Improved of prediction up to 76% using L2 Regularization with lambda = 0.1:
+Improved of prediction up to 76% using L2 Regularization with lambda = 0.1 or 0.03:
 ```
 Prediction on Dev set: